- Municipal Services

 The First Nations people known as Mi’kmaq hunted and fished in this area, and by the 1680s were joined by a few Acadian families who established a small community called Mirligueche.
 In 1753 the Town of Lunenburg was founded as the first British Colonial settlement in Nova Scotia outside of Halifax.
 The Town is considered to be the oldest German settlement in Canada.

-This Town has continued to thrive is fortunate to now have a diversified economy of tourism, manufacturing, creative and service industries.
-Lunenburgattracts talented and adventuresome people to live and work here, making for a vibrant community.
+This Town has continued to thrive with a diversified economy of tourism, manufacturing, creative and service industries.
+Lunenburg attracts talented and adventuresome people to live and work here, making for a vibrant community.

 The Lunenburg Town Council and staff are available to answer any inquiries you may have about your new home town.
-We have prepared this information package for your reference and would be pleased to provide any additional information you may require.
 We are committed to providing the highest level of municipal services to the community.
 Please let us know what more we can do to make Lunenburg the best it can be.

 We welcome you to complete a new resident form.

-I extend a personal invitation to you to visit the Town Hall at 119 Cumberland Street (902-634-4410) to learn more about the Town and how we may be of service to you.
+I also extend a personal invitation to you to visit the Town Hall at 119 Cumberland Street to learn more about the Town and how we may be of service to you.